-I settled on learning the five hundred ideas in science that carried the heaviest freight, and in doing so help myself, and anybody who reads them, to understand the universe.
+I decided to learn the five hundred ideas in science that carried the heaviest freight, and in doing so help myself and anybody who reads them to approximately understand the universe as we know it.

 They’re not meant to go very deep, or to turn you into a rocket scientist overnight.
 What they’re supposed to do is give you the big picture.
 How everything fits together.

 Of particular importance is the story of our universe, and of how we came to be alive.
-This concept is a running theme throughout most of the Big Ideas Network.
+This concept is a running theme throughout most of the Big Ideas Network and Discover Earth.

-The first fifty-two ideas were published in 2018, and there is plenty more to come.
+The first fifty-two ideas were published in 2018, and there are plenty more to come.